Skip to content

 Cursor

-Install Fiber AI V2 in Cursor — Copy the link below, paste it into your browser address bar, and press Enter.
+Visit one of the links below to install automatically.
+Copy the link, paste it into your browser address bar, and press Enter.

 cursor://anysphere.cursor-deeplink/mcp/install?name=Fiber-AI&config=eyJ1cmwiOiJodHRwczovL21jcC5maWJlci5haS9tY3AifQ==